Ninna994/automation/Cucumber and Ruby Key Words and Principles.md

 1. *.split("criteia")* - split any array by any criteria
 1. *.each*  - iterate through array of data
 1. *.enabled?* - returns boolean true if state is enabled and false if its state is disabled
+1. *.failed?* - return boolean true if test failed and false if test passed
 1. *.tap* - click on screen
 1. *.swipe* - scroll on screen
 1. *.times{}* - repeat some code number of times
 1. *.exists{what}* - used to check if there is that element on page
+1. *.get_source* - return all values of that page in XML
+1. *Time.now(strftime("%d-%m-%Y_%H.%M.%S"))* - Time function formatting
+1. *File* - Class for File manipulation
+1. *.to_i* - transforms string to integer(for indexes --> .to_i-1)
+1. *biniding pry* - calls pry and pauses test execution and gives control to us

 ## Functionalities in Ruby